ladybug-tools/spider/sandbox/speed-rad2solar-viewer/r5/feedback.md

 * This version performs no rotations around the X axis

-The current situation is that if you rotate the surfaces the south facades are OK, if you do not rotate the surfaces then the ground planes are OK.
+The current situation is that if you rotate the surfaces then the south facades are OK, if you do not rotate the surfaces then the ground planes are OK.

+For the time being we can probably write a special case so that normals point up or down along Z axis are not rotated but facades are rotated.
+This fix may not work in all cases.

 ### Test Case 1